htw-imi-showtime/showtime-website/content/ss25/bachelor/b5-nexum/_index.md

 We began the project by defining core features based on user stories.
 From there, we followed a lightweight Scrum-inspired process: weekly meetings with our supervisor, regular team check-ins, and a shared GitHub backlog to track progress.

 Initially, roles were informal, but after about two weeks we defined responsibilities, which helped the team work more efficiently.
 Most development happened on feature branches in GitLab, with regular communication via chat and short calls.
 Merge conflicts and integration were addressed in the dedicated weekly team meetings.
+Code reviews weren’t formalized but happened organically as part of pair debugging or through Assignees for merge requests during integration.

 After deploying the web app on a server, we tested it as a team and gathered usability feedback from each other and Prof. Zhang, leading to several improvements.